Cooloongup, Western Australia

 Cooloongup is an outer southern suburb of Perth, Western Australia, the capital city of Western Australia, located within the City of Rockingham.
 It consists mainly of residential dwellings.

 History

 The suburb of Cooloongup, first named in 1974, is named after Lake Cooloongup.
 The name Lake Cooloongup was first recorded by Surveyor AC Gregory in 1843.
 While Landgate has noted that it is an Aboriginal name, it has also claimed that the meaning of the name is not known.
 An elder of the Nyungar people, the traditional Aboriginal occupants of the area, has said that Cooloongup means "place of children".
-It is also suggested that Cool moon lgup refers to the moon and its similarities to the white saltlakes of the same name.
-The Noongar word for moon was not known at the time of European settlement which led to the belief that cool moon look up was not known.
-Simply it could be known as the place of moon people.

 Geography

 Lake Cooloongup dominates the Eastern portion of Cooloongup.
 The lake and its immediate environment, together with Lake Walyungup and Lake Richmond, is incorporated into Rockingham Lakes Regional Park.
 The Park is managed by the Government of Western Australia via its Department of Environment and Conservation.
 The lake is shallow and water in the lake is saline.
 The lake is described as "seasonable" because the lake is dry of surface water the majority of the year.
 The dry white salt residue gives this lake, together with its neighbour Lake Walyungup, the title "White Lakes" which was the name used to refer to the locality before the lake was incorporated into Cooloongup.